 While the percentage of women diagnosed with cancer during pregnancy is small, it does happen.
 The common cancers that may affect a woman during pregnancy are breast cancer, cervical cancer, ovarian cancer, and thyroid cancer.
 One of the bigger concerns around cancer during pregnancy is detecting it.
 Symptoms like bloating, headaches, breast changes, vaginal and/or rectal bleeding are often pregnancy-related, and that makes detection tougher.

 All symptoms that are considered as ‘abnormal’ are tested further by gynaecologists.
-This includes doing blood tests and an ultrasound that can help in finding the tumor in the body.
+This includes doing blood tests and an ultrasound that can help in finding the tumour in the body.
 Ultrasounds and advanced form of imaging like MRIs are considered safe during pregnancy.
-This is often followed by a biopsy of the affected area, if needed.
+This is often followed by a biopsy of the affected area if needed.